Magnum-Math/Magnum/README.md

 ```
 ### Using Custom Priming Data
-We have provided you with the basic priming data for the text to manim GPT model.
+We have provided you with the basic priming data for the text to Manim GPT-3 model.
-The Latex conversion is slightly non standard as the text is interperetd in tex so to introduct spacing we have to inserte a " / ".
+The LaTeX conversion is slightly non standard as the text is interperetd in TeX so to introduct spacing we have to insert a " / ".
+Another way of doing this is by explicitly declaring text as \text{Your Text Here}.

-If you wish to provide your own examples for priming you can edit the files in the Training_Examples directoriy.
+If you wish to provide your own examples for priming you can edit the files in the "Training_Examples" directory.

-### A note if you are using non standard latex packages
+### A note if you are using Non-Standard LaTeX packages
-We use Manim to animate the solution from wolfram follow the instructions at [manim github page](https://github.com/3b1b/manim) to get manim up and running
+We use Manim to animate the solution from Wolfram.
+Follow the instructions at [manim github page](https://github.com/3b1b/manim) to get Manim up and running.

-If your latex code uses non-standard or additional packages you will need the manim source code and not the pip version
+If your LaTeX code uses non-standard or additional packages you will need the manim source code and NOT the "pip" version .

-Again the instructions to install the required version are given on [manim github page](https://github.com/3b1b/manim) or you can follow [the manim docs here](https://readthedocs.org/projects/manim/downloads/pdf/latest/)
+Again the instructions to install the required version are given on [Manim github page](https://github.com/3b1b/manim) or you can follow [the Manim docs here](https://readthedocs.org/projects/manim/downloads/pdf/latest/)

-For non standard latex packages follow [this amazing video](https://www.youtube.com/watch?v=VPYmZWTjHoU)
+For non standard LaTeX packages, follow [this amazing video](https://www.youtube.com/watch?v=VPYmZWTjHoU)

 ### Rendering options for manim
 Manim provides you with a full array of rendering options from setting aspect ratios to resoultion and framerate.